 Q8.
-Where do I pick up my bags? before visa on arrival or after?
+Where do I pick up my bags?
+Before visa on arrival or after?

-A. Thailand no longer issues a double/multiple entry tourist visa.
+A. Thailand no longer issues a double/multiple entry tourist visas.
 You will only get a single entry visa, valid for 15 days.
 You need to get a visa on arrival on every entry to Thailand.
 Get your first visa on arrival at the Thai airport where you enter the country.
-Exit Thailand to visit the neighbouring country .
+Exit Thailand to visit the neighbouring country.
 Then get your next Thai visa on arrival when you re-enter Thailand.
-I have applied for visa on arrival at several border posts and airports (often within one or two days of my last exit from Thailand), and it is not a problem as long as you can show a flight ticket out of Thailand to another country (and pay the visa fees etc.).
+I have applied for a visa on arrival at several border posts and airports (often within one or two days of my last exit from Thailand), and it is not a problem as long as you can show a flight ticket out of Thailand to another country (and pay the visa fees, etc.).
 A list of border posts where you can get the visa on arrival is at Thailand’s Foreign Affairs Website page on Visa on Arrival

-I have had Indian travelers tell me that they have had trouble getting the Cambodian Visa on Arrival while crossing into Cambodia via land border at Poipet (if you are taking the bus from Bangkok).
+I have had Indian travellers tell me that they have had trouble getting the Cambodian Visa on Arrival while crossing into Cambodia via land border at Poipet (if you are taking the bus from Bangkok).
 To avoid the hassle, get the Cambodian e-visa in advance from https://www.evisa.gov.kh

 Q10.
 Do we need to show a marriage certificate to prove that we are a family